ArchTonIO/PicoRGB/README.md

 Hey, if you specify the wrong settings in define.h like the wrong NUMLEDS (or obviously STRIP_PIN) the strip. will not work properly, so pay attention.

-Remember to use the strip_update() function every time you need or you will not see changes on the strip
+Remember to use the strip_update() function every time you need or you will not see changes on the strip.